micronDLA/SDK/docs/C API.md

 ***Parameters:***

 `const char *image`: it is a string with the image path or the image dimensions.
-If it is a image path then the size of the image will be used to set up FWDNXT inference engine's code.
+If it is a image path then the size of the image will be used to set up Micron DLA hardware's code.
 If it is not an image path then it needs to specify the size in the following format: Width x Height x Channels.
 Example: width=224,heigh=256,channels=3 becomes a string "224x256x3".

 `const char *modeldir`: path to a model file in ONNX format.